Dr Verena Wottrich

 News fatigue is not a new phenomenon.
 As demonstrated in the 2017 edition of the Reuters Institute Digital News Report, a third of respondents often or sometimes actively avoid news.
 The most commonly named reasons for avoiding the news are because it negatively affects respondents’ mood (48%), respondents feel they cannot rely on the news to be true (37%) and that they cannot do anything about the things they see in the news (28%).

 The reason for my case of COVID-19 news fatigue is definitely reason number 1: it negatively affects my mood.
-Nevertheless, I am still a Communication and Dissemination Specialist and the COVID-19 pandemic, probably one of the biggest challenges of our lifetime (the other being climate change), is not over yet.
+Nevertheless, I am still a Communication expert and the COVID-19 pandemic, probably one of the biggest challenges of our lifetime, is not over yet.
 Hence, not communicating about COVID-19 is not an option.
 So let’s think together about how we can meaningfully communicate during and after the COVID-19 emergency and break through coronavirus fatigue.

 With many of us working remotely, media usage patterns have changed.
 Sprout Social has recently reviewed data from 20.000+ customers and recommends the following time slots for posting most effectively on social media during COVID-19: